 - All students must participate in all regular district and state assessments for accountability purposes.
-Sections1008.22, 1008.25 (4)(a), Florida Statutes - Parents are to be advised of their child's performance on all standardized tests administered as part of the countywide testing program. - Home education students who wish to participate in the Florida Standards Assessment (FSA) and Florida End of Course Assessments (EOC) may do so under the following conditions: - Home education students may take the FSA only at the school for which they are zoned. - Home education students must abide by all the rules of the Student Code of Conduct while on any Osceola County school campus.
-Failure to do so will result in the removal of the student from the campus and loss of testing privileges. - o Home education parents must notify the appropriate school(s) of their intention to participate in testing at least two weeks in advance of the scheduled test.
+[Sections 1008.22, 1008.25 (4)(a), FS]. - Parents are to be advised of their child's performance on all standardized tests administered as part of the countywide testing program. - Beginning with the 2002-2003 school year, all school districts are required to administer the school readiness uniform screening implemented by the Department of Education to each Kindergarten student in the district school system upon the student's entry into Kindergarten.
+[Section 1008.21, FS] - Home education students who wish to participate in the Florida Standards Assessment (FSA) and Florida End of Course Assessments (EOC) may do so under the following conditions: - Home education students may take the FSA only at the school for which they are zoned. - Home education students must abide by all the rules of the Student Code of Conduct while on any Osceola County school campus.
+Failure to do so shall result in the removal of the student from the campus and loss of testing privileges. - o Home education parents must notify the appropriate school(s) of their intention to participate in testing at least two weeks in advance of the scheduled test.

-G. Accommodations of District/ State Assessments for Special Program Students
+G. Accommodations of District/ State Assessments for Special Program Students [Section 1008.22(3)(c)3, FS]